mutwiriian/ticketing-system/README.md

 uvicorn main:app --reload
 ```

-Visit *https://localhost:8000/docs* to integrate with the API using (https://swagger.io/tools/swagger-ui/)[Swagger]
+Visit *https://localhost:8000/docs* to interact with the API using (https://swagger.io/tools/swagger-ui/)[Swagger]